ducktrshessami/discord-tumblr-webhook/README.md

 # discord-tumblr-webhook
 Reposts from a Tumblr blog to Discord

-Discord messages are specifically formatted for posts from [emojiturtledaily](https://emojiturtledaily.tumblr.com/) 🐢
+Currently, this specifically parses/formats for posts from [emojiturtledaily](https://emojiturtledaily.tumblr.com/) 🐢